 This air indoor pollution can come from furniture, paints, building materials, aerosols, cleaning products, air fresheners, candles, dust, and mold.

-The most effective way to limit your exposure is to purchase low toxin furniture, use no VOC/non-toxic paint and to not use harmful chemicals, artificial candles, artificial air fresheners or toxic cleaners in your home.
+The most effective way to limit your exposure is to purchase low-toxin furniture, use no VOC/non-toxic paint, and not use harmful chemicals, artificial candles, artificial air fresheners, or toxic cleaners in your home.

 The patients I treat are often those who have been told that their symptoms are unusual, complex, or do not 'fit' neatly into a diagnosis.
 Things like fatigue, stomach upset, food sensitivities, headaches, and autoimmune symptoms can all be signs of toxicity.